 Research Lucy believes in responsive design that is grounded in layers of meaning, history and place.
 These are spaces designed for social interaction, community use, or shared public spaces.
 Details…

-Lucy Gannon is a member of the Living in Future Ecologies (LiFE) Research Group.
+Lucy Gannon is a member of:

 A selection of recent research outputs.